ricobl/django-importer/README.md

 from django_importer.importers.xml import XmlImporter from datetime import datetime, timedelta

+from news.models import Entry

 class MyXmlImporter(XmlImporter):
-    class Meta(XmlImporter.Meta):
+    # Specify the model this Importer works against
+    model = Entry
-        # XmlImporter specific meta property: the nodename that identifies an XML item
+    # XmlImporter specific  property: the nodename that identifies an XML item
     item_tag_name = 'item'
     # A list of model field names expected to be imported from the source
     fields = ('external_id', 'headline', 'creation_date', 'story')
     # A dictionary mapping model field names to data source identifiers
     # In this case mappings points to XML nodes
     field_map = {'external_id': 'id',
                  'creation_date': 'date',
                  'headline': 'title',
                  'story': 'content',
                 }
     # List of fields that identifies an item as unique
     unique_fields = ('external_id',)

     def parse_creation_date(self, item, field_name, source_name):
         # Get the value `source_name` from the XML `item` for the field `field_name`